 Laura Wilson is an experienced health coach and competitive athlete.
 She is a trained nutritionist and has researched nutrition and health for over 15 years.
 She is the author of the Alkaline 5 Diet. www.alkaline-diet-health-tips.com

-Gilead Yeffett is an individual and couples relational therapist.
+Gilead Yeffett is a Gestalt and relational psychotherapist.
 He specialises in working with couples and individuals who experience relationship difficulties, anger issues, affairs and sexual issues within the relationship.
 He works in London.

 Noonie Zand Goodarzi is a nutritional therapist, practising in both Wiltshire and London.
 She writes about nutrition and health, as well as giving talks on nutrition and helping to run a yoga and raw food retreat. www.eatupyourgreens.org